longturn/freeciv21/docs/Manuals/Server/commands.rst

   List of a player's ignore list.

 ``/list map image definitions``
-  List of of defined map images.
+  List of defined map images.

 ``/list players``
   The list of the players in the game.